Advertisements

 Dev Anand’s cinematic career began in 1946 with the film ‘Hum Ek Hain.’
 He appeared on screen as a hero in this film, but it did not work.

-It is said that once the two were doing a song suit for a film on a boat in the river when the boat staggered and Suraiya was about to fall into the water Dev Anand took over and saved her from drowning in the river.
-From there, the love between the two started.
+It is said that during the shooting of a song on a boat in a river, the boat suddenly lost balance.
+Suraiya was about to fall into the water.
+Dev Anand quickly stepped in and saved her from drowning.
+After this incident, their bond grew stronger, and their love story began.

-Suraiya’s grandmother was very upset by this.
-During the shooting of a film in 1950, Devanand gave Suraiya a diamond ring as a token of his love, which he had bought with great difficulty.
-But when Surya’s grandmother came to know about this, she took out the ring from Suraiya’s fingers and threw it in the sea of Mumbai.
+Suraiya’s grandmother strongly opposed the relationship.
+During the filming of a 1950 film, Dev Anand gave Suraiya a diamond ring as a sign of his love.
+He had bought it with great effort.
+When her grandmother found out, she reportedly removed the ring from Suraiya’s finger and threw it into the sea in Mumbai.

-A few days later, Dev Anand married his co-star Kalpana Kartik and later both had a son and daughter.
-But Suraiya remained single throughout her life and did not marry.
+A few days later, Dev Anand married his co-star Kalpana Kartik.
+They later had a son and a daughter.
+Suraiya never married and remained single for the rest of her life.

-Suraiya’s father, Aziz Jamal Sheikh, died in 1963, and she immediately retired from acting.
+Suraiya’s father, Aziz Jamal Sheikh, died in 1963, and she retired from acting immediately.
 She was now living with her mother in Krishna Mahal on Marine Drive in Mumbai.
 Suraiya was completely alone in her life when her mother died in 1987.

 Suraiya was left quite alone after her mother left.
 But she always kept her away from the film world.
-In her last days, she was living with the family of a lawyer friend of hers.
+In her last days, she was living with the family of a lawyer friend.

 Suraiya died on 31 January 2004 at the age of 74 years and 7 months in Mumbai.